 If you enable the Trip routes or All messages on map option in a report on units or unit groups, then such tables as Engine hours, Trips between geofences, Speedings, Trips have an additional first column with the icons.
 After clicking on the icon, the map is centered on the corresponding segment of the track which is highlighted with a red line.
 This function is also available for the Trips table in reports on drivers.

 Tracks can be rendered for units groups, too (see the Advanced reports section).
 It is reasonable to assign different colors for units in a group to differentiate them on the map.
-However, note that the number of simultaneously drawn messages can be limited by your service provider.

 Created geofences can be a part of a report.
 They are displayed on the map if you enable the Render geofences option in the Map section of the report template.